 Consequences Of Plagiarism

-If you doubt the severity of the consequences of plagiarism or rather doubt them, you should consider the following:
+If you as a student are unsure of the consequences of plagiarism or rather doubt them, you should consider the following:

-- Plagiarism can get you expelled from your course
+- Plagiarism can get you expelled from your course, college and/or university.

 - Plagiarism can result in expulsion from you academic institution, in some cases permanent expulsion.